raiden-network/raidex/README.md

   </a>
 </p>

-> **INFO** The current raidEX version is a work in progress proof-of-concept to show how a DEX could be built on top of Raiden.
+> **INFO** The current raidEX version is a work in progress proof-of-concept to investigate how a DEX could be built on top of Raiden.

 ## Fixing the custodian issue